bigcommerce/dev-docs/docs/stencil-docs/customizing-checkout/open-checkout-quick-start.md

 # Open Checkout Quick Start

-In this quick start tutorial, we'll configure our development environment and make a code change to a fork of BigCommerce's [Open Checkout](https://github.com/bigcommerce/checkout-js) (also known as [Optimized One-Page Checkout](https://support.bigcommerce.com/s/article/Optimized-Single-Page-Checkout)).
+In this quick start tutorial, we'll configure our development environment and make a code change to a fork of BigCommerce's [Checkout JS](https://github.com/bigcommerce/checkout-js) (also known as [Optimized One-Page Checkout](https://support.bigcommerce.com/s/article/Optimized-Single-Page-Checkout)).

 ### Prerequisites